 Knowing how to properly care for your teeth at home prevents gum disease and helps you live a longer, healthier life.
 By practicing good oral hygiene at home you can reverse early gum disease.
-Good oral hygiene also reduces your risk of developing heart disease, diabetes, chronic respiratory disease, pregnancy complications, and possibly dementia.
+Good oral hygiene also reduces your risk of developing heart disease, gum disease, chronic respiratory disease, pregnancy complications, and possibly dementia.
 These are real concerns, according to Harvard Medical School, which has found that people with gum disease have two to three times the risk of having a heart attack or stroke.

 The good news is that effective oral hygiene isn’t hard to put into practice.
 Start by scheduling your dental check-ups and cleanings with Dr. Jayne to remove bacteria-harboring plaque and to keep your gums healthy.
 While you’re at home, keep your gums and teeth healthy by following these five simple care tips in your daily regimen: